Ronaldo: You have a moon base? I have so many questions! One, why didn't you tell me about your moon base? Two, take me

-- The Kids Next Door have a treehouse base on the moon.
+- KND global HQ in Codename: Kids Next Door is a treehouse base on the moon.

 - Transformers Animated: The wreckage of the Nemesis on the moon becomes a base for Starscream during season two.

 - Invader Zim normally operates from the Elaborate Underground Base beneath his house, but on several occasions has made use of a Space Station in Earth's orbit.